 - Ability to join an ECNP Network

-- ECNP members* who are registering for the 33rd ECNP Congress Virtual, are able to invite an Early Career Scientist (one per member) for the congress for free of charge.
+- ECNP members* who are registering for the 34th ECNP Congress, are able to invite an Early Career Scientist (one per member) for the congress for free of charge.
 During the registration process of the ECNP member, the email address of the Early Career scientist should be indicated.
 The Early Career Scientist will then receive an email with further information on how to register for the congress.

 This person will be asked to confirm the Early Career Scientist status during the registration, by uploading a student card (or an official letter in English signed by the head of his/her department, university or institution) and a copy of ID/passport.